rostislav-nikitin/Plugin.BluetoothClassic/README.md

 * `IBluetoothConnection CreateConnection(BluetoothDeviceModel bluetoothDeviceModel)` to create a new connection to the bonded remote device
 * `IBluetoothManagedConnection CreateManagedConnection(BluetoothDeviceModel bluetoothDeviceModel)` to create a new managed connection to the bonded remote device

-As you see there are supported two different connection types: the `IBluetoothConnection` and the `IBluetoothManagedConnection` one.
+As you see, there are two different supported connection types: the `IBluetoothConnection`, and the `IBluetoothManagedConnection`.

-Let's start from the `IBluetoothConnection` one.
+Let's start with the `IBluetoothConnection` one.

 ### `IBluetoothConnection: IDisposable`
-Ypu can use it for the short-time transmit/recive transactions.
-Sometimes you need to get some small piece of data and close connection.
-For example you need to get 5 bytes of the data each 30 minutes.
-You need to get it from the temperature sensor connected to the MCU wich also connected to the bluetooth module.
+You can use it for the short-time to transmit/recive transactions.
+Sometimes you need to get some small piece of data and close the connection.
+For example, suppose you need to get 5 bytes of the data every 30 minutes.
+You need to get it from a temperature sensor connected to the MCU wich also connected to the bluetooth module.
-In this case the `IBluetoothConnection` is a your choice.
+In this case, the `IBluetoothConnection` is your choice.
-It's life-time usually a period of the transmitting/reciving data and usually it is wrapped into the `using(...){..}` statement to automaticlly dispose it after it's job done.
+It's life-time is usually a period of the transmitting/reciving data and usually it is wrapped into the `using(...){..}` statement to automaticlly dispose it after it's job done.

 #### Members
 * `Task ConnectAsync()` to connect to the remote bluetooth device asynchronously